 The Kids In Need Foundation and Dollar General Literacy Foundation Provide School Supplies for Hurricane Florence Victims

-The Kids In Need Foundation (KINF), a national non-profit dedicated to providing free school supplies to students most in need, will host a Second Responder® event and donate supplies to three South Carolina elementary schools deeply impacted by Hurricane Florence on Friday, October 26, 2018.
+The Kids In Need Foundation (KINF) has partnered with Georgia-Pacific to host a Second Responder® event and donate supplies to three South Carolina elementary schools deeply impacted by Hurricane Florence on Friday, October 26, 2018.

 MINNEAPOLIS – October 23, 2018 –The Kids In Need Foundation (KINF), a national non-profit dedicated to providing free school supplies to students most in need, announces today that KINF’s Second Responder® program will donate student and teacher supplies to three South Carolina elementary schools deeply impacted by Hurricane Florence.
 The donation event, benefitting more than 2,600 teachers and students, will be held on Friday, October 26, 2018 at 9 a.m. in the auditorium of Homewood Elementary School (108 North Clemson Circle Conway, S.C.
 29526).
 Dollar General Literacy Foundation is a national sponsor of the Second Responder® program